-SECTION 3.
+SECTION 2.03.
 IMPOSITION OF UNDERGROUND UTILITY LINE ASSESSMENTS.
-Underground Utility Line Assessments shall be imposed against all Tax Parcels within the Las Olas Underground Special Assessment Area for each Fiscal Year in which Obligations remain outstanding as described on the map, Appendix A attached hereto.
-The Underground Utility Line Assessments shall be computed in accordance with Section 4.
+Underground Utility Line Assessments shall be imposed against all Tax Parcels within the Las Olas Isles Underground Special Assessment Area for each Fiscal Year in which Obligations remain outstanding.
+The Underground Utility Line Assessments shall be computed for each Fiscal Year in accordance with Section 2.04.
 When imposed, the Underground Utility Line Assessments for each Fiscal Year shall constitute a lien upon such Tax Parcels pursuant to the Ordinance and shall be collected on the ad valorem tax bill in the manner authorized by the Uniform Assessment Collection Act.

-SECTION 4.
+SECTION 2.04.
 COMPUTATION OF UNDERGROUND UTILITY LINE ASSESSMENTS.
-For each Fiscal Year in which Obligations remain outstanding, on or before July 1 preceding each Fiscal Year and based upon the Tax Rolls as of October 1 preceding each Fiscal Year, Underground Utility Line Assessments shall be computed in the following manner:
+For each Fiscal Year in which Obligations remain outstanding, on or before the July 1 preceding each Fiscal Year and based upon the Tax Rolls as of October 1 preceding each Fiscal Year, Underground Utility Line Assessments shall be computed in the following manner: